Enbridge’s Westcoast Energy Pipeline explosion: a case study in cascading failure

 Rupture of one gas pipeline → shuts down a second → severe gas shortage →

 supply to industrial users cut off → saw mills and perhaps other industrial operations stop

 2 million customers asked to conserve energy

 at least four oil refineries partially shut down → west coast gasoline prices spike, perhaps decreasing usage

 Though most activists won’t be exploding pipelines, they should nonetheless apply systems thinking to their strategy and tactics, making the most of limited resources by triggering cascading failures.
 They should choose targets carefully, evaluating the possibilities with tools such as the CARVER matrix.

-Consider supporting our work by joining our mailing list, sharing & "liking" this page, and following us on social media.
+Consider supporting our work by joining our mailing list below, sharing & "liking" this page, and following us on social media.
 You may freely republish this Creative Commons licensed article with attribution and a link to the original.